Muirfield/pocketmine-plugins/WorldProtect/README.md

 * Limit the number of players in a world
 * Show a text file when players enter a world
 * Stops explosions from happening in a world
+* Unbreakable blocks

+All commands require a `world` name to be given, otherwise a default is selected.
+If in-game, the default `world` is the world the player is currently in.
+On the console the default is the `default-world` as specified in the `server.properties` file.

 ### Basic Usage